nus-test/nus-test.github.io/content/authors/qiuyang-mang/_index.md

 - Undergraduate Students
 ---

 Qiuyang Mang is doing an internship at the lab for half a year.
+Prior to this, He was a research assistant supervised by [Prof. Pinjia He](https://pinjiahe.github.io/) at Intelligent Software Engineering Lab of CUHK-SZ.

-He is an undergraduate student supervised by [Prof. Pinjia He](https://pinjiahe.github.io/) at Intelligent Software Engineering Lab of CUHK-SZ.
+Find more information about [Qiuyang](https://joyemang33.github.io/).